-A basic strategy along with the fitting technologies can help you digitize or digitalize your business, but transformation requires the correct mindset and guidance.
-Hence, strategy combined with the right leadership is the first and most crucial component of an effective digital transformation strategy.
+A basic business strategy along with the fitting technologies can help you digitize or digitalize your business, but transformation requires the correct mindset and guidance.
+Hence, strategy combined with the right leadership is the first and most crucial component of an effective digital business transformation.

-Therefore, you must ensure you form or hire the right team with courageous leaders helmed by disruptive executives to formulate your business’ digital transformation strategy.
+Therefore, you must ensure you form or hire the right team with courageous leaders helmed by disruptive executives to formulate your business’s digital transformation strategy.
 Some qualities that transformational leaders have are:

 With the digital landscape changing so rapidly, a successful leader must be willing to try new technologies and become more adaptable and flexible in their approach.
 Leaders must nurture a culture that embraces the change.

 The most successful leaders must not just have a clear vision about the future of the company, but also, they would be proactively willing to commit the resources and implement the changes needed to make the vision happen.
-This is possible with a clear, coherent digital transformation strategy which outlines organization’s need of the hour and forward-looking vision.
+This is possible with a clear, coherent digital transformation business strategy that outlines the organization’s need of the hour and forward-looking vision.

-A risk-taking is quintessential for a successful digital leader.
-The biggest risk is not taking risk at all.
-In this ever-changing world, innovation of any kind is impossible if leaders are incapable of taking risks.
-Change-agile leaders and risk-takers or experimenters are the ones who establishes opportunity for experimentation and innovation.
+Risk-taking is quintessential for a successful digital leader.
+The biggest risk is not taking risks at all.
+In this ever-changing world, digital innovation of any kind is impossible if leaders are incapable of taking risks.
+Change-agile leaders and risk-takers or experimenters are the ones who establish opportunities for experimentation and innovation.

 Possessing these five traits is not an easy feat.
 However, leaders having mastery over these attributes will be head and shoulders above the competition.
-Wouldn’t it be great that if you hire a team of professional technocrats for strategically planning your Digital Transformation journey who can take your company to future?
+Wouldn’t it be great if you hired a team of professional technocrats to strategically plan your Digital Transformation journey who can take your company to the future?

-Well now, let’s move on to the next and most important component of digital transformation strategy that often determines it success or failure.
+Well now, let’s move on to the next and most important component of digital transformation strategy that often determines its success or failure.